Diana Crossan, Chief Executive

 Diana took up the role at Wellington Free Ambulance “because this iconic organisation significantly impacts the lives of the people in Greater Wellington and the Wairarapa every single day and we must not let the service it provides free to every patient go unnoticed”.

-Executive Manager Clinical Services - Vacant
+Paul Fake - Executive Manager Clinical Services

-Sarah Lewis, Executive Manager Corporate Services ACMA, CGMA
+Sarah Lewis - Executive Manager Corporate Services ACMA, CGMA

 Sarah joined Wellington Free Ambulance in August 2006 as Finance Manager.
 In her current role she manages the Finance, Accounting, IT and Reporting functions of Wellington Free Ambulance.